irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

-Harassment is unwelcome, hostile, or intimidating behaviour, in particular speech or behaviour that is sexually aggressive or that intimidates based on attributes such as race, gender, religion, age, colour, national origin, ancestry, disability, sexual orientation, or gender identity [RFC7776].
+Harassment is unwelcome, hostile, or intimidating behaviour, in particular speech or behaviour that is sexually aggressive or that intimidates based on attributes such as education, race, gender, religion, age, colour, national origin, ancestry, disability, medical condition, sexual orientation, or gender identity [RFC7776].

 Examples of harassment
 include, but are not limited to, the use of offensive language or sexual